1. RESPECTFULLY ASSESS PERFORMANCE

 Achieve a shared understanding of their case and educational needs through clarifying questions and discussion.

 “Nice mobilization.This seems like a chronically inflamed sigmoid colon densely adherent to the uterus––is that the case?
 If so, overall, excellent work.
 I usually find it useful to look around with the laparoscope at the beginning of the procedure and pull any intestine out of the pelvis and optimize the table position before docking and placing any instruments, unless you have table motion.
-I also recommend using arm 3 and your assistant to assist with the exposure during this initial step."
+I also recommend using your assistant to assist with the exposure during this initial step."

 “The surgeon should change his/her steps around to take advantage of the robot.
 I would begin by going medial to a lateral dissection.
 I don’t understand what the surgeon was doing there, but I would also leave the adhesions from the colon to the abdominal wall in place to assist with the exposure.
 I still don’t understand what the surgeon is trying to do, but, overall, this was done poorly.”